Eat Well

 £2 Staff Meals

 The hospital Eat Well restaurants continue to offer all NUH staff subsidised £2 hot meals at lunchtime.
 Meat and vegetarian options are available.
 Subject to availability.
-Must show NUH ID at till.
+You must show NUH ID at till.

 Staying Hydrated

 We meet so many staff who are seriously dehydrated at work.
 Staff are allowed to drink on wards as long as water bottles are kept in a discreet place.
 Fluid is so important in the body that even when levels drop only slightly, we begin to feel the consequences.
-Low levels can cause headaches, poor concentration, dizziness, tiredness, and a dry mouth.
-Maintaining hydration can also help prevent weight gain, so don’t forget to keep your water bottle topped up at work.
+Low levels can cause headaches, poor concentration, dizziness, tiredness, increase weight gain in some circumstances and give you a dry mouth so don’t forget to keep your water bottle topped up at work.

 Fluid intake will vary from individual to individual, as many factors can impact this, such as temperature, weather, and exercise.
 For adults, it is stated that typically the average adult needs between 1.5 and 2 litres a day, equivalent to approximately six to eight glasses of water, nonsugary drinks, or milk.
 Fruit juices and smoothies also count towards your fluid intake, but they contain free sugars that can damage teeth, so limit these to a combined total of 150 ml per day.